sherifessawy/Track-Simulation-Tool/README.md

 # Track-Simulation-Tool
-The code provided is tested for many, but not all, cases simulating the performance of Formula Student race car with on different tracks.
+The code provided is tested for many, but not all, cases simulating the performance of Formula Student race car on different tracks.
 It was a part of a project done by [ASU Racing Team](http://asuracingteam.org/) participating in [FSUK](https://www.imeche.org/events/formula-student) '17.
 The code formulation will be briefly discussed, and a guide will be provided, if there's an interest to use the code for your own simulation.

 ## Scope
-The scope of this project was to test multiple designs for the aerodynamic kit, to be installed on ASURT Formula Student car, on Autocross track of the competition. the code was slightly improved, as will be explained later, to optmimize the brake design along with the installed aerodynamic kit.
+The scope of this project was to test multiple designs for the aerodynamic kit, to be installed on ASURT Formula Student car, on Autocross track of the competition.
+The code was slightly improved, as will be explained later, to optmimize the brake design along with the installed aerodynamic kit.

 ## Assumptions
 A comprmise between computational complexity and solution accuracy is done leading to the following assumptions: